RavigaBage/SMS-BACKEND-CLEAN-UP/README.md

 # Django Project Setup Guide

 This repository contains a Django application that uses environment-based configuration.
-Follow the steps below to set up and run the project locally or in production.
+Follow the steps below to set up and run the project locally or in production

 ---